-- Support the principles of legalization, regulation, and taxation of cannabis pursuant to the Board's policy statement adopted June 5, 2007 (Attachment B). - Support the North Coast Counties Marijuana Policy State adopted by the Mendocino County Board of Supervisors on May 6, 2015 (Attachment C). - Advocate for cannabis policy that reflect the priorities outlined in the statement in the categories of local control, revenue and taxation, environmental protection and economics. - Support the Children's Health Committee's Policy Statement on Marijuana and Youth adopted by the Mendocino County Board of Supervisors on August 16, 2016 (Attachment D). - Support a portion of State cannabis tax revenue to be used for youth prevention efforts. - Engage in the rule making process for the Medical and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA). - Advocate for the ability for local agencies to continue to utilize existing track and trace programs already implemented in our jurisdiction and for the state's track-and-trace program to work collaboratively with the programs that have been procured at the local level to ensure a seamless and efficient roll-out of a statewide cannabis tracking system that works for all parties. - Advocate for expanding the locations a cannabis event is allowed to operate by authorizing local jurisdictions to approve additional venues for cannabis events. - Advocate for regulatory changes to address difficulties facing small cannabis operators in rural communities. - Advocate for full cost recovery, if State agencies request compliance and enforcement assistance with the new cannabis program.
+- Support the principles of legalization, regulation, and taxation of cannabis pursuant to the Board's policy statement adopted June 5, 2007 (Attachment B). - Support the North Coast Counties Marijuana Policy State adopted by the Mendocino County Board of Supervisors on May 6, 2015 (Attachment C). - Advocate for cannabis policy that reflect the priorities outlined in the statement in the categories of local control, revenue and taxation, environmental protection and economics. - Support the Children's Health Committee's Policy Statement on Marijuana and Youth adopted by the Mendocino County Board of Supervisors on August 16, 2016 (Attachment D). - Support a portion of State cannabis tax revenue to be used for youth prevention efforts. - Engage in the rule making process for the Medical and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA). - Advocate for the ability for local agencies to continue to utilize existing track and trace programs already implemented in our jurisdiction and for the state's track-and-trace program to work collaboratively with the programs that have been procured at the local level to ensure a seamless and efficient roll-out of a statewide cannabis tracking system that works for all parties. - Advocate for expanding the locations a cannabis event is allowed to operate by authorizing local jurisdictions to approve additional venues for cannabis events. - Advocate for regulatory changes to address difficulties facing small cannabis operators in rural communities.

-- Advocate for API access to the State cannabis licensing system for local jurisdictions to allow an efficient method to verify state licenses of local cannabis businesses. - Support a repeal or modification of federal prohibition of cannabis and efforts for the descheduling or rescheduling of cannabis as a Schedule 1 Federally Classified Substance. - Advocate for Federal and State legislation and funding to combat illegal trespass cultivation of cannabis on public and private lands. - Advocate for solutions to stem illegal cannabis cultivation in all areas of the county by working with private property owners, the U.S. Forest Service, the Bureau of Land Management, the California State Board of Forestry and Fire Protection, the California Department of Parks and Recreation, California Department of Fish and Wildlife, the State Water Resource Control Board and other regulatory entities to address this problem. - Support administrative penalties that cover the cost of site clean-up and restoration to mitigate for the impacts to the land, water quality and quantity. - Support adequate funding to address illegal water diversion, water pollution, erosion, poisoning of wildlife, and other environmental damage associated with trespass cannabis growing operations.
+- Advocate for State changes to the definition of "premise" to provide more flexiability for the economic development of cannabis farms and business. - Advocate for full cost recovery, if State agencies request compliance and enforcement assistance with the new cannabis program. - Advocate for Application Program Interface (API) access to the State cannabis licensing system for local jurisdictions to allow an efficient method to verify state licenses of local cannabis businesses. - Support streamlining of State ancillary permits/licenses required for cannabis licensesing. - Support the use of state provisional licenses allowing cannabis applicants to complete local permiting/licensing requirements and ancillary state required environmental permitting . - Support a repeal or modification of federal prohibition of cannabis and efforts for the descheduling or rescheduling of cannabis as a Schedule 1 Federally Classified Substance. - Advocate for Federal and State legislation and funding to combat illegal trespass cultivation of cannabis on public and private lands. - Advocate for solutions to stem illegal cannabis cultivation in all areas of the county by working with private property owners, the U.S. Forest Service, the Bureau of Land Management, the California State Board of Forestry and Fire Protection, the California Department of Parks and Recreation, California Department of Fish and Wildlife, the State Water Resource Control Board and other regulatory entities to address this problem. - Support administrative penalties that cover the cost of site clean-up and restoration to mitigate for the impacts to the land, water quality and quantity. - Support adequate funding to address illegal water diversion, water pollution, erosion, poisoning of wildlife, and other environmental damage associated with trespass cannabis growing operations.